Modified scattering for the cubic Schr\"odinger equation small data solution on product space: The Energy Estimate

 \subsection{Proof of Proposition \ref{prop. nugrowth}}

 By (\ref{eq:nuintegral}), we have the bound

 Combining (\ref{eq:e1bound}),(\ref{eq:e2bound}),(\ref{eq:e3bound}) and (\ref{eq:e4bound}) together, we assume that $D$ is a sufficiently large positive constant which only depends on $d$ and $s$.
-Noticing that the choice of $D$ does not depend on $\epsilon$ and $T$.
+Notice that the choice of $D$ does not depend on $\epsilon$ and $T$.
 Therefore the following inequality holds:

 By Gronwall's inequality for any $t\in[1,T]$ there is the inequality

 Thus if we take $\epsilon\ll D^{-\frac{3}{2}}$ such that $0<D^{3}\epsilon^{2}<\delta<\frac{1}{2},$ we have the desired inequality

 \begin{remark}